larryck/larryck.github.io/_posts/2019-02-24-bug-caused-by-for-iteration-in-go.md

 ---
-title:  hidden bug caused by k8s
+title: bug caused by for iteration in go
 description:
 categories:
 - k8s